We are a Buddhist group which provides

 teachings & practice in meditation & Buddhism.

-She continued with our discussions on the Satipatthana Sutra, this time from a Vajrayana perspective.
-She discussed mindfulness (or awareness) of the body, of feelings and of mind states.
-In June, she will continue with the ‘mindfulness of phenomena’
+She continued with our discussions on the Satipatthana Sutra from a Vajrayana perspective.
+She reviewed mindfulness (or awareness) of the body, of feelings and of mind states, than discussed mindfulness of phenomena.

 Beginners are welcome!

 Lama Karma Wangmo first met His Holiness the 17th Gyalwang Karmapa in the year 2000, just a few months after his arrival to India.
 Since then she has been studying and practicing Buddhism under the guidance of His Eminence, Tai Situpa, from whom she also received ordination in 2006.

 She completed the traditional three year and three month meditation retreat under the guidance of Ringu Tulku Rinpoche in Sikkim.

 After the retreat, Tai Situpa appointed her as the resident Lama of the Palpung Yeshe Chöling Dharma Center in Slovenia.